Treatment options and pricing

 Hemorrhoids are swollen veins in the rectum or anus that can cause pain, itching, and bleeding.
 If conservative treatments like lifestyle changes and over-the-counter remedies fail to provide relief, removal may be necessary to alleviate severe symptoms or complications like prolapse or thrombosis.

-Hemorrhoid removal can be done through several methods, including:
+Haemorrhoid removal can be done through several methods, including:

 The level of pain depends on the method used.
-Minimally invasive procedures like rubber band ligation or sclerotherapy usually cause mild discomfort, while surgical hemorrhoidectomy may involve more pain during recovery.
+Minimally invasive procedures like rubber band ligation or sclerotherapy usually cause mild discomfort, while surgical haemorrhoidectomy may involve more pain during recovery.
 However, pain can be managed with medications and proper aftercare.

 Recovery time varies by procedure.
-Non-surgical treatments may require just a day or two of downtime, while recovery from surgical hemorrhoidectomy could take 2 to 4 weeks.
+Non-surgical treatments may require just a day or two of downtime, while recovery from surgical haemorrhoidectomy could take 2 to 4 weeks.
 During recovery, it's important to follow your doctor’s guidelines to ensure proper healing.

-As with any medical procedure, hemorrhoid removal carries some risks, including infection, bleeding, urinary retention, and anal stenosis (narrowing of the anal canal).
+As with any medical procedure, haemorrhoid removal carries some risks, including infection, bleeding, urinary retention, and anal stenosis (narrowing of the anal canal).
 However, these complications are rare and can often be managed effectively with prompt treatment.

-While hemorrhoid removal can provide long-term relief, hemorrhoids can recur, especially if the underlying causes (like constipation, straining, or a sedentary lifestyle) are not addressed.
+While haemorrhoid removal can provide long-term relief, hemorrhoids can recur, especially if the underlying causes (like constipation, straining, or a sedentary lifestyle) are not addressed.
 Maintaining a high-fiber diet, staying hydrated, and practicing good bowel habits can help prevent recurrence.

 Your doctor may ask you to: